 3.2.1 We now come to an important issue relating to regulation of content.
-As far as the cable operator is concerned, he is bound by the provisions of clauses 5 and 6 of the Cable Television Network (Regulation) Act 1995, which relate to program code and advertisement code (reproduced below):
+As far as the cable operator is concerned, the Cable television Network (Regulations) Act 1995 clearly defines the scope.
+Cable operators can show various programs within the overall scope and are bound by the provisions of various clauses including clause number 5 and 6 of the Cable Television Network (Regulation) Act 1995, which relate to program code and advertisement code (reproduced below):

 " 5.
-Programme code:
+Programme code :